Fablab-Amersfoort/grbl-shield/README.md

 Improvements
 ------------
 Some improvements for a future version:
- - Add one or two extra ground pins near the limit pin block (and possibly also near the button pins and the probe pin).
-In our current cabling, the limit switches wiring is a single cable, whose shield is not connected to the limit switches GND side, but has a separate wire that needs to connect somewhere on the shield.
  - Replace the solder jumper by a bigger version.
 This one is quite tiny, and if the milling head isn't very narrow, the solder jumper is completely milled away.
 Increasing the pad size (but probably not the